Holly-Transport/coffee_chat/_sources/README.md

 But it quickly became apparant that while the methods seemed about right, the answers were complete nonsense.
-What we really need ChatGPT to do is to:
+Rather than try to come up with answers based on only partial information (since token limits prevent us from uploading entire datasets), what we really need ChatGPT to do is to:

 1. Understand our meta data -- e.g., column names, data types, where the files are located, etc. and